pulumi/pulumi-hugo/themes/default/content/blog/pulumi-release-notes-80/index.md

 ### Automation API NodeJS parallel inline programs

 Automation API now supports parallel execution of NodeJS inline programs in addition to the existing Python inline program support.
 Now users can run multiple NodeJS Pulumi programs in parallel when they are using Automation API.
 It uses NodeJS AsyncLocalContext to isolate state away from process environments and into context-specific stores owned by LocalWorkspaces.
+This functionality is also supported in Python and .NET.

 👉  Learn more in the [support parallel execution of NodeJS inline programs GitHub issue](https://github.com/pulumi/pulumi/issues/5449).